UWW student spotlight: Melissa Paige

 What does winning this scholarship mean to you?

 I struggle financially being a single parent, and was very worried when I learned that the federal grants would not cover my full summer tuition.
-I was ecstatic to learn that I was one of the recipients for the Chicopee Savings Bank Scholarship, as it would reduce my school bill in half; it was such a relief!
+I was ecstatic to learn that I was one of the recipients for a UWW Scholarship, as it would reduce my school bill in half; it was such a relief!
 I am so grateful for the help in paying off my tuition fees!

 What is the best part about being a UWW student for you?